-The tool benefits private, public and community-based organizations seeking to improve their financial literacy programming by:
+The free tool benefits private, public and community-based organizations seeking to improve their financial literacy programming by:

 - providing a common set of evaluation metrics that can be used for any financial literacy initiative in Canada